Janet Vaughan: Career

 As a woman doctor, Vaughan had difficulties gaining access to patients and experimented on pigeons.
 Woolf described her as "an attractive woman; competent, disinterested, taking blood tests all day to solve abstract problems".

-In 1932, Vaughan and her co-driver and fellow medic Dr. Frances Charlotte Naish won the Ladies' Cup at the Monte Carlo Rally.
-They won the race in spite of losing an hour’s time when they stopped to attend to the victims of a road accident.

-As a young pathologist at the Royal Postgraduate Medical School at Hammersmith Hospital in 1938 she initiated creation of national blood banks in London, setting one up with Federico Duran-Jorda.
+As a young pathologist at the Royal Postgraduate Medical School at Hammersmith Hospital in 1938 she initiated the creation of national blood banks in London, setting one up with Federico Duran-Jorda.
 The modified milk bottle for blood collection and storage was named "MRC bottle" or "Janet Vaughan".

 In 1945, she was sent to Belgium by the Medical Research Council to research starvation, and then into Germany; at war's end she was working in the Bergen-Belsen concentration camp and significantly improved the strategy to feed people suffering from extreme starvation.

 Vaughan's research included blood disease, blood transfusion, the treatment of starvation, and the effect of radioactivity on the bone and bone marrow.
 Her 1934 book, The Anaemias, was one of the first specialised treatments of blood diseases.
 After the war, she became known for her work on the effects of plutonium.

 From 1945 until her retirement in 1967, while working as a researcher at the Churchill Hospital, she was Principal of Somerville College.
 She was Principal while Shirley Catlin (later Shirley Williams, Baroness Williams of Crosby) and Margaret Roberts (who would later become the British Prime Minister Margaret Thatcher) studied there.
 She also served on the Royal Commission on Equal Pay, as a founder trustee of the Nuffield Foundation, and for one year as chairman of the Oxford Regional Hospital Board.